JereKuusela/valheim-expand_world_prefabs/examples_progression.md

   - level, 3
 ```

-## Set global key when defeating a special enemy
+## Set a custom key when defeating a special enemy

-This global key can then be used in other entries (for example farming, spawns or bosses).
+This custom key can then be used in other entries (for example farming, spawns or bosses).

+Custom keys are only saved in the server, so they don't cause network traffic.

 `expand_prefab.yaml`: 1% chance for a special wolf on tall mountains.